 I love trying new recipes, and cocktails are no exception.
-I always make a new cocktail recipe each Christmas for my family.
+I always make a new cocktail recipe each winter for my family.
 I've put together a list of 10 winter cocktail recipes that will be a hit, and won't be too difficult or time consuming to make.
 Now it's time to figure out which of these I will make right now!

 Winter Cocktail Recipes to Get You Through the Cold